 It’s that human nature thing.
 One group wants to protect a system, another wants an easy life, so it circumvents the rules, a third group is attempting to break in.
 So, how do we make stronger passwords?

-A few years ago, a Dropbox engineer, Dan Wheeler, wrote a blog post referencing Randall Munroe’s classic XKCD correcthorsebatterystaple cartoon on password entropy, alongside Mark Burnett’s earlier research.
+A few years ago, a Dropbox engineer, Dan Wheeler, wrote a blog post (opens in new tab) referencing Randall Munroe’s classic XKCD correcthorsebatterystaple (opens in new tab) cartoon on password entropy, alongside Mark Burnett’s earlier research (opens in new tab).
 Dan’s post is long and complex, and focuses on what makes a strong (high entropy) password, alongside how that can be easily measured and communicated to the user.
 Conversely, Randall’s point was part password strength, but he was largely extolling the need to make password systems human-friendly.

 We don’t want to get into the nitty-gritty too much, but effectively a good password is a long password.
 Simple.
 The XKCD approach is to use a memorable series of words or phrase, usually painting an odd scene, such as the classic example of a “correct horse battery staple,” but it could be a phrase such as “basketball on a unicycle flying high.”
 From a memorable point of view, this taps into techniques used by memory experts.
-Of course, throw in some numerals and symbols, and it’s even stronger.
+Throw in some numerals and symbols, and it’s even stronger.

 None of this addresses the core issue, though, that we now have a seemingly endless number of online services to use and try, each with their own password and login.
 Even making passwords memorable wouldn’t solve the innate issue of having to remember them all.
 The solution to that is a password manager.